Easy DIY Christmas Card Holder

 This festive Meet Me Under The Mistletoe sign also uses the reverse canvas technique.
 It's so cheap and easy to make.
 You don't even need a Cricut machine!

-We hope this blog has helped with your Christmas card holder ideas!
+I hope this blog has helped with your Christmas card holder ideas!

 Did you like this homemade Christmas card holder tutorial?
 Pin it now, make your DIY Christmas card holder later!